aknavj/aknavj.github.io/_posts/2026-03-31-NOD-Engine-Architecture-Deep-Dive.md

 `gameScene` loads `.nsd` files — entity positions, rotations, sector assignments, model references.
 Each scene also packs in global rendering state: sun direction, ambient color, fog, skybox, environment maps.
 There are typed spawn points for player starts, conversation starts, and AI interest spots.
 The loader rejects anything below scene version 9.

 `tWorld` holds everything together — the sector array, portal links, terrain references, lightmap and environment map arrays, player start points, interest spots, and three entity lists: active, inactive, and hibernating.
 That three-list design is a streaming trick.
 Entities in visible sectors are active.
 Entities in adjacent sectors stay loaded but inactive.
 Everything else hibernates.
-When portal visibility changes, entities move between lists with a pointer swap — no allocation, no deserialization.
+When portal visibility changes, entities move between lists with a pointer swap — nothing is allocated or deserialized.
 The world also owns a Havok `GeometricPrimitive` for level-wide collision clipping, and tracks initial GUID values for both entity and script systems to keep serialization consistent across save/load.

 ---

 ## The AI Class System

 **`cAIClass` is a factory base with one virtual method:** `NewInstance()`.
 Each AI class carries a name, a prototype pointer, and a reference count, stored in a hashtable capped at 128 classes.
-Intermediate base classes define locomotion — `aiClassBaseWalker` for ground infantry, `aiClassBaseFlyer` for air units, `aiClassBaseVehicle` for ground vehicles, `aiClassBaseFloorGun` for turrets, boss-specific bases for the Goliath and Brain encounters, and `aiClassBaseWanderer` for patrol loops.
+Intermediate base classes define locomotion — `aiClassBaseWalker` for ground infantry, `aiClassBaseFlyer` for air units, `aiClassBaseVehicle` for ground vehicles, `aiClassBaseFloorGun` for turrets, dedicated boss bases (`aiClassBaseBossGoliath`, `aiClassBaseBossBrain`), and `aiClassBaseWanderer` for patrol loops.

 **45 AI classes span five factions.**